krimohshu/WordApi/ReadMe.md

      ... <br />
 2. User/System can send sentence in different language so solution need to compatible with char encoding <br />
 3. Case-sestivity will be define by user/system as parameter.
 By default, It will be case-senstive.<br />
-4. All Same length longest word will return by solution<br />
+4. All Same length longest word will return by solution <br />
+5. Apart from " " , other charachter will be part of word.
+Exception is "." period chars.<br />
 N.B.
 The above point are assumption.
 Due to time constraint, only tests in next section has been implemented <br />
 # Steps performed
 Initialize the project via spring starter https://start.spring.io/ <br />